 |Registered address:||Corporation Trust Center 1209 Orange St|

-Crafting a compelling demand letter via DoNotPay is essential for the recuperation of your losses.
-In a third of all cases, a large company like United Airlines will seek to avoid a court proceeding altogether and oblige the user’s requests.
+Getting DoNotPay to craft you a compelling demand letter is essential for your case.
+In a third of all cases, a large company like United Airlines will avoid a court proceeding altogether by fulfilling the complainant’s request out of court.

 Fill out the required court forms using DoNotPay

-DoNotPay will relieve you of a huge burden in this part of the process, as well.
-Using the web browser app or the iPhone app, you will receive the required forms already filled out.
-DoNotPay will provide you with the correct forms based on your location, and it will make sure that you possess the required number of copies.
-You don’t have to do any online research and trouble yourself with time-wasting details; the process is entirely automated.
+DoNotPay will do all the tough work for you.
+The DoNotPay web browser app or the iPhone app will give you the required forms and fill them out for you.
+DoNotPay will also make sure that you have the necessary number of copies.
+You don’t have to do any research or trouble yourself with the minutiae of filling out the forms; the process is entirely automated.

-File a Complaint with the Court with DoNotPay
+File your case with the Court with DoNotPay

-Once you’ve filled out all of the needed court forms using DoNotPay, it’s time to file them with the court.
-Depending on the court in question, this can be an arduous process.
-While some courts allow plaintiffs to file their forms via online applications, fax, or mail, others require that you do this in person.
-You may need to physically appear at the court during specific working hours, and deliver the forms yourself to the clerk.
-Once you’ve filed the suit, you will receive a stamped copy of your forms, as well as a court date on which to appear.
-Don’t forget to bring these stamped copies on the designated court date.
+Once you’ve filled out all of the court forms using DoNotPay, it’s time to file them with the court.
+Some courts allow plaintiffs to file their forms online or by mail.
+Others require you to do it in person.
+You may need to personally deliver the forms to the court clerk during working hours.
+They will give you a stamped copy of your forms, as well as a court date on which to appear.
+Bring these stamped copies on the designated court date.

-Also, all small claims courts require the plaintiffs’ payment of a filing fee.
-This fee also varies from state to state, ranging from $30 to $75.
+Also, all small claims courts require the plaintiff to pay a filing fee.
+This fee varies from state to state, ranging from $30 to $75.
 You can usually find it stated on the court’s website.
-Though, in the case of plaintiffs with a particularly low income, the fee may be waived altogether.
+Plaintiffs with a particularly low income may have their fees waived.
 To summarize, make sure you pay attention to the:

-- The assigned court date for your hearing
+- The date assigned for your court hearing

 Serve United Airlines

-If you’ve successfully filed your suit with the court, all that’s left is to inform United Airlines about your lawsuit.
-This process is called “serving” the defendant.
-Basically, it means delivering a stamped copy of your court forms to United Airlines.
-Here, it is important to follow all of the court rules on serving defendants, as doing otherwise means risking the dismissal of your case.
+So, you’ve successfully filed your suit with the court.
+All that’s left is to inform United Airlines of your lawsuit.
+This process is called serving the defendant.
+It means delivering a stamped copy of your court forms to United Airlines.
+It is important to follow all of the court rules on serving defendants, as doing otherwise means risking the dismissal of your case.

-Unfortunately, small claims courts across the country also have different rules for the proper serving of defendants.
-This is no cause for concern, though, as DoNotPay can assist you in this part of the process as well.
-Depending on the court you’ll appear before, DoNotPay will provide you with instructions on serving United Airlines according to court rules.
+Unfortunately, small claims courts across the country have different rules on how to serve defendants.
+DoNotPay will assist you in this part of the process as well.
+Depending on the court you’ll appear before, DoNotPay will provide you with instructions on serving United Airlines according to their rules.

-Appear on the court date with the help of DoNotPay
+Appear on your court date with the help of DoNotPay

-Also, you will receive a court strategy for the eventuality of United Airlines not showing up.
+DoNotPay will also give you a strategy to use if United Airlines does not show up.
 DoNotPay tailors these strategies for each specific case.
-You will even be provided with a list of paperwork or physical evidence you should present, if any.
-With the help of DoNotPay, any air passenger can do their best against United Airlines in a small claims court.
+You will even be provided with a list of paperwork or other evidence you should present if any.
+With the help of DoNotPay, any air passenger can win their case against United Airlines in a small claims court.